Using the Library – Teaching

 - Building your reading lists

-Get advice on reading lists and resources in your discipline from your faculty team librarians.
+Get advice on reading lists, resources in your discipline and the availability of online textbooks from your UWA librarians.

 - Recommend a new resource for the Library